 Your new locomotive is pre-programmed at the factory to use Regulated Throttle Control (RTC) in DCC operation.
-RTC makes your model operate as though it has the mass and inertia of a prototype locomotive.
+A model locomotive under RTC operates as though it has the mass and inertia of a prototype locomotive.
 As a result, your locomotive will resist starting up too quickly if at rest and will resist changes in speed once moving.
 It takes a little practice to learn to move the throttle slowly and wait until the locomotive responds.
 If you prefer that your locomotive respond almost immediately to the throttle, it may be reprogrammed to use Standard Throttle Control (STC) in CV 56.4.